 Question 4.
 Was O’Conor expecting to navigate through a minefield?

-Answer Quite possibly so, but only through the smaller inner minefield, not through the massive Minefield T. The destroyers didn’t carry paravanes but if going through a mined area, would have followed exactly in the cruisers’ wake for protection.
+Answer Quite possibly so, but only past the smaller french inner minefield 1AN, 4AN, 5AN, not through the massive Minefield T. The destroyers didn’t carry paravanes but if going through a mined area, would have followed exactly in the cruisers’ wake for protection.

 Question 5.
 Was this VA Malta’s plan?

-Answer Very probably – The operational detail would have been left to the Commander on the spot (O’Conor) but the course of 1950 set by VA Malta would eventually take the Force into the minefield if they went far enough.
-To intercept the convoy to the east of Minefield'T' the course should have been about 1860 but VA Malta had not been informed of iits existence.
+Answer Very probably – The operational detail would have been left to the Commander on the spot (O’Conor) but the course of 1950 set by VA Malta would eventually take the Force near the minefield if they went far enough and to the west of 4AN.
+To intercept the convoy to the east of Minefield 'T' the course should have been about 1860 but VA Malta had not been informed of its existence.

 Question 6.
-If O’Conor only had information on the inner minefield QB 10 & 11, was he slowing down for this, and unexpectedly hit Minefield T about which he hadn’t been briefed?
+If O’Conor only had information on the inner minefield QB 10 & 11 (minelanes 1AN, 4AN, 5AN) was he slowing down for this, and unexpectedly hit Minefield T about which he hadn’t been briefed?